sgcoding2016/JavaFirstCode/README.md

 - `HelloWorld.java` — Prints a classic "Hello World" message and a simple ASCII art Christmas tree.
 - `IfStatement` — Demonstrates basic variable assignment, arithmetic operations, and a simple `if` condition to check whether a calculated sum exceeds a threshold.
 - `LabExercise17Sept.java` — Demonstrates Java `String` manipulation methods (e.g. `.length()`, `.charAt()`, `.toUpperCase()`, `.replace()`, `.indexOf()`) and basic integer division.
+- `MakingDecisions.java` — Uses multiple `if` statements to compare two integers and determine which is larger (or if they are equal), demonstrating basic decision-making in Java.

 > **Note:** A previous version of `HelloWorld.java` was part of an earlier branch (`main`) and is no longer included in the current `master` branch.